TechSquidTV/Shoutify/README.md

 🚧 **In Development** 🚧

-Shoutify is currently _extremely early_ in the development cycle.
+Shoutify is currently _early_ in the development cycle.
 This app is not yet functional but is being actively developed.
 Please "watch" the project and leave a star to get all updates.